FAQs about the Predoctoral Fellowship in Mental Health and Substance Abuse Services (MHSAS) Program

-A: GRE scores are not required; however, if you have your GRE scores, then you need to submit them.
-If you do not have your GRE scores or if your institution did not require you to take the GRE, then there is a place on the application for you to explain why you don’t have them.
+A: GRE scores are required; however, if you do not have access to your GRE scores, or if your institution did not require you to take the GRE, then there is a place on the application for you to provide an explanation.
+Refer to the application instructions for details.

 Q: I do not have an advisor.
 Can I still apply, and if so, who should fill out my advisor recommendation form and letter?

 A: If you do not have an advisor because you are not yet enrolled in a program or because your doctoral program does not require you to have one, you may explain this in your application and ask an additional faculty member to complete your third recommendation.

 Q: What are the criteria used to select fellows?

 A: Selection of an applicant is contingent upon the applicant’s:

 - Commitment to ethnic minority behavioral health services or policy

 - Knowledge of ethnic minority behavioral health services

 - Applicant’s current training site/environment is in line with his/her career goals.